bspeice/libcvautomation/README.md

 ## Where we're headed ##
-At this point, most everything is functionally done.
-I'll develop python bindings to make interfacing with the library simpler, but it will be mostly bugfixes until I can get to those.
+At this point, pretty much everything is functionally done.
+Python bindings to make interfacing with the library simpler have been developed, and it should mostly be bugfixes from here out.
 If there are any suggestions, please let me know!

 ## Get in contact ##
 If you have a suggestion, comment, question, concern, or otherwise, feel free to email me at <bspeice@uncc.edu>.
 This product is developed with the community in mind, so if there's any feedback to be had I welcome it.